- Mercury poisoning definition and facts*

 - Recycling of mercury-containing products is one of the best ways to help prevent mercury releases to the environment by keeping these products out of landfills and incinerators.

-Mercury is contained in some of the fish we eat, whether caught in local lakes and streams or bought in a grocery store.
+Mercury is a naturally occurring element.
+It is contained in some of the fish we eat, whether caught in local lakes and streams or bought in a grocery store.
 Mercury is also contained in some of the products we use, which may be found in your home, at the dentist, and at schools.
 This article provides links to information about sources of mercury exposure, potential health effects, fish that may contain mercury, consumer products that contain mercury, and ways to reduce your exposure to mercury.

 Get breaking medical news.